zestic/communication-component/README.md

 ### Future plans
 * Some refactoring to decrease complexity
 * Allow part of context to be overridden by the Recipient

+## Continuous Integration

+This project uses GitHub Actions for continuous integration:

+- **Lint Workflow**: Runs PHP-CS-Fixer and PHPStan to ensure code quality
+- **Tests Workflow**: Runs PHPUnit tests with PostgreSQL for integration tests

+The workflows are automatically triggered on push to the main branch and on pull requests.